hasura/graphql-engine/server/tests-hspec/README.md

 When creating a new test, make sure that:

 1. The module name is suffixed by the word `Spec`
-2. The module exports the entry point `spec :: SpecWith State`
+2. The module exports the entry point `spec :: SpecWith TestEnvironment`
 3. The module is listed in the cabal file under `other-modules`

 (1) and (2) are required for `hspec-discover` to find and run the test.